New Backcountry Camping procedures

 The following reports contain deer population data:

-The results of these studies and reports will be taken into consideration in the development of Fire Island National Seashore's White-tailed Deer and Vegetation Management Plan, which began in 2011.
+The results of these studies and reports will be taken into consideration in the development of Fire Island National Seashore's Deer Plan/EIS, which began in 2011.

 Whenever possible, natural processes are relied upon to maintain native plant and animal species and influence natural fluctuations in populations of these species.
 The National Park Service may intervene when certain criteria are met.
 (2006 Management Policies, Chapter 4, Section 4.4.2).